Libraries Lab

 Host the voices of insight collection as a mobile gallery.

 (2) Exploring the insight-informed materials about experiences and responses to violence and abuse.
 Individually and collectively, we can listen to and be led by victim-survivors’ insights and experiences of violence and abuse.
-In the 'exploring' menu you can view and read animations and resources informed by lived experience insights.
+In the 'exploring' menu you can view and read insights and materials informed by lived experience insights.

 Libraries Lab B